hojinp/hojinp.github.io/index.md

 ### Welcome!

 I am a Ph.D. candidate in the Computer Science Department at Carnegie Mellon University, co-advised by Prof. Greg Ganger and Prof. George Amvrosiadis.
-I research autonomous storage and caching systems in public clouds, designing self-optimizing configurations and real-time resource provisioning strategies to minimize costs while achieving performance SLOs.
+I research autonomous storage and caching systems in public clouds, designing self-optimizing system configurations and resource provisioning strategies to minimize costs while achieving performance SLOs.
 My work has been published at SOSP, SYSTOR, and HotCloud.
 Prior to CMU, I worked on distributed deep learning systems at Seoul National University, with publications in EuroSys and ICDCS.